Java Design Patterns – Top Interview Questions

 Factory Method Creates objects without specifying the exact class.

-Abstract Factory Creates families of related objects
+Abstract Factory Creates families of related objects.

 Builder Builds complex objects step by step.